 Trade Secret – Trade secret is a strategy or technique which is adopted by the person owning a business or the owner of the business, which may be confidential business information with an edge in the market globally with the commodity or the product which the company or business deals with.
-This helps the business to run smoothly, i.e. the trade secret is essential for the business or the information or techniques of the products are to be confidential, if any person involved in the production is using or providing the information or strategy of the product to the other, he/ she shall be held guilty for unfair trade practice.
+This helps the business to run smoothly, i.e. the trade secret is essential for the business or the information or techniques of the products are to be confidential if any person involved in the production is using or providing the information or strategy of the product to the other, he/ she shall be held guilty for unfair trade practice.

 Copyright – The copyright is the right which is available or is provided to the creators or the persons involved with creating any artistic, dramatic, literary, musical, artistic, sound recording or the producers of a particular cinematography or any such acts, this is or could be considered as a unique intellectual property available for the creator who has a right to decide if their work or their original work be used by another person.
 The copyright could be in the form of symbols on a particular product or on a label of a product.

-Geographical Indicators (GI) – the geographical indicators are used for a specific product with a specific location or a geographical origin, which possess qualities to the product based on its place of origin.
+Geographical Indicators (GI) – the geographical indicators are used for a specific product with a specific location or a geographical origin, which possesses qualities to the product based on its place of origin.
 The gi sign provides the identity of a particular product in a given quality, specific characteristics, place or reputation.

-The property is a possession of an individual.
+The property is the possession of an individual.
 It is very important to draw that the property is the result of an individual’s hard work.
-The property as observed could be concluded to be a both personal as well as the proprietary right of an individual as put forth by various jurists, a person be it financially stable or not as financially stable owns something or the other, could be an expensive car or a car for daily use for the ends to meet, but it still is an individual’s hard work or a possession they own irrespective of the cost or the possession’s status or the way one uses it.
-It could also be provided that, even a piece object they own is considered as their property, if any unfair use of the same by the other is considered as an offence against the person’s property.
+The property as observed could be concluded to be both personal as the proprietary right of an individual as put forth by various jurists, a person be it financially stable or not as financially stable owns something or the other, could be an expensive car or a car for daily use for the ends to meet, but it still is an individual’s hard work or a possession they own irrespective of the cost or the possession’s status or the way one uses it.
+It could also be provided that, even a piece object they own is considered as their property if any unfair use of the same by the other is considered as an offence against the person’s property.